CSCI4100U/course-project-institute-of-comedy/Technical_Report.md

 ---
 The app that our group made is a delivery app that allows users who have created an account to make pruchases on a variety of different products online and hace it delivered to where ever they want within Canada.

+ACCOUNT FOR THE PROFESSOR:
+USERNAME: prof@coolguy.com
+PASSWORD: Password1

 ## Group Members
 ---
 | Members | Contributions |